hatayama/uMCP/Packages/src/README.md

 → Understand parent-child relationships between GameObjects, discover and fix structural issues → For large scenes, hierarchy data is saved to file and path is returned instead of raw JSON
 ```

-> [!NOTE]
-> By combining these tools, AI can complete complex tasks without human intervention.
-> They are particularly powerful for repetitive tasks like error fixing and test execution.

-## Security Settings

-> [!WARNING]
-> **Features Disabled by Default**
->
-> The following features are disabled by default because they can execute arbitrary code freely:
-> - `execute-menu-item`: Executing menu items
-> - `run-tests`: Test execution
->
-> To use these features, you need to enable the corresponding settings in the Security Settings of the uLoopMCP window:
-> - **Allow Test Execution**: Enables the `run-tests` tool
-> - **Allow Menu Item Execution**: Enables the `execute-menu-item` tool
-> Only enable these features in trusted environments.

 <details>
 <summary><span style="font-size: 1.1em; font-weight: bold;">Feature Specifications</span></summary>